ixvu/w4111_wiki/Query-proc.md

   - use selectivity. assume attributes are independent

 ####Estimate Size of Output
-Emp: 1000 Cardinality
++ Emp: 1000 Cardinality
- Dept: 10 Cardinality
++ Dept: 10 Cardinality
-Cost(Emp join Dept)
++ Cost(Emp join Dept) = ?

-Naïve
+- Naïve
   - total records		1000* 10		=10,000
   - Selectivity of emp          1 / 1000		= 0.001
   - Selectivity of dep          1 / 10			=0.1
   - Join selectivity            1 / max(1k,10)  	=0.001
-- Output card :             10,000 * 0.001 	=10
+  - Output cardinality          10,000 * 0.001   	=10
-+ note: selectivity defined wrt cross product size
++ note: selectivity is defined with respect to cross product size
-+ Note: estimate wrong if this is a key/fk join on emp.did = dept.did:1000 results
++ Note: estimate wrong if this is a key/foreign key (ex. join on emp.did = dept.did should yield 1000 results, not 10)

 ### 2. join plan space